Steady-state bifurcations for three-cell networks with asymmetric inputs: Conclusions

 \section{Conclusions}

-This work contributes to the classification of the codimension-one steady-state synchrony-breaking bifurcations for connected ODE-distinct three-cells networks with asymmetric inputs.
-In order to achieve this goal, we enumerate the lattices of synchrony subspaces annotated with the network eigenfunctions for connected three-cells networks.
-We derive general results regarding the codimension-one steady-state bifurcation problems from a full synchrony equilibrium covering, but not limited to, the minimal connected networks with three cells and one, two or six asymmetric inputs.
-These results take into account how the network synchrony spaces intersect the eigenspaces of the Jacobian matrix at a full synchrony equilibrium.
-In particular, the results are organized by the type of the eigenfunctions, i.e., simple, semisimple or defective, and maximal or submaximal.
-Thus our methods are quite general and can be used for networks with more cells and asymmetric inputs.
+This work contributes to the classification of the codimension-one steady-state synchrony-breaking bifurcations for networks with identical cells and asymmetric inputs.
+In order to achieve this goal, we start by deriving general results regarding the codimension-one steady-state bifurcation problems from a full synchrony equilibrium covering connected networks with any number of identical cells and any number of asymmetric inputs.
+The results take into account how the network synchrony spaces intersect the eigenspaces of the Jacobian matrix at a full synchrony equilibrium.
+In particular, they are organized by the type of the eigenvalues, i.e., simple, semisimple or defective, and maximal or submaximal.

-An immediate application of our results for three-cell networks to networks with more than three cells can be done for their synchrony subspaces with dimension three.
-We can study the restricted bifurcation problem in that synchrony space, where the associated quotient network has three cells, and apply the results obtained in this paper.

-In Theorem~\ref{thm:classification3}, we conclude that there are seven possible synchrony lattice structures for connected three-cell networks with any number of asymmetric inputs.
-Moreover, already six of these lattice structures occur for networks with one and two asymmetric inputs.

-Already, we see that, for networks with three-cells, as we increase the number of inputs, the networks have fewer synchrony spaces and the eigenfunctions of the Jacobian at the full equilibrium tend to be simple.
-Note that, for (minimal) three-cell networks with six asymmetric inputs, up to ODE-equivalence, we just have one ODE-class, see Figure~\ref{fig:rep_min}.
-For this class, we see that generically all the network eigenfunctions are simple and the synchrony lattice is the simplest possible, just containing the bottom and top elements, see Figure \ref{lat:C3L0}.
-We believe that the classification presented here holds for the minimal three-cells networks with three, four and five asymmetric inputs.
+These bifurcation results are then applied to the class of networks of three-cells with any number of asymmetric inputs, after we have obtained a classification of their eigenvalues and lattices of synchrony subspaces.
+A direct application is the steady-state bifurcation analysis for the three-cell quotient networks of a given network with $n >3$ cells.
+We then restrict to three-cell networks with one, two or six asymmetric inputs and, for each such network, we are able to identify the synchrony subspaces that support a synchrony-breaking bifurcation branch of steady-state solutions.
+We believe that the classification obtained here also holds for the three-cell networks with three, four and five asymmetric inputs, as the eigenvalues of the Jacobian at the full equilibrium tend to be simple as we increase the number of inputs.

-{\bf Acknowledgments} \\ PS was supported by Grant BEETHOVEN2 of the National Science Centre, Poland, no. 2016/23/G/ST1/04081.
-The authors were also partially supported by CMUP, which is financed by national funds through FCT -- Funda\c c\~ao para a Ci\^encia e a Tecnologia, I.P., under the project with reference UIDB/00144/2020.
+{\bf Acknowledgments} \\ MA and AD were partially supported by CMUP, member of LASI, which is financed by national funds through FCT -- Funda\c c\~ao para a Ci\^encia e a Tecnologia, I.P., under the projects with reference UIDB/00144/2020 and UIDP/00144/2020.
+PS was supported by Grant BEETHOVEN2 of the National Science Centre, Poland, no. 2016/23/G/ST1/04081.